Medical Officers of the Malta Garrison Tippets Alfred Malpas

 Brigade Surgeon Alfred Malpas Tippets also served in the Second Afghan War of 1878–1880.
 He was present on both the Bazaar and Hissarik Expeditions, when he was mentioned in despatches and received the Afghan War Medal.

 1878–1879 At Bengal.
-Served with the 2nd Division Peshawar Valley Field Force, Second Afghan War as the Temporary Principal Medical Officer.
+Served with the 2nd Division Peshawar Valley Field Force, Second Afghan War part of the time with the 5th Fusiliers and afterwards on the Staff as the Temporary Principal Medical Officer.
 He received special praise in General Order HQ Simla, dated 14 October 1879.
-He accompanied the expedition into the Bazaar and Hissarik Valleys.
+He accompanied the expedition into the Bazaar and Hissarik Valleys for which he was mentioned in despatches and received his third medal.

 1880–1881 Served at York.
 Birth of a daughter, Clarice Imogene.